 In our framework, the learning of the learner and the tester is organized into three stages.
 In the first stage, the learner learns its network weights $W$ by minimizing the training loss $L(A, W, D_{ln}^{(\mathrm{tr})})$ defined on the training data $D_{ln}^{(\mathrm{tr})}$ in the task $J_1$.
-The architecture $A$ is used to define the training loss, but it is not learned in this stage.
+The architecture $A$ is used to define the training loss, but it is not learned at this stage.
 If $A$ is learned by minimizing this training loss, a trivial solution will be yielded where $A$ is very large and complex that it can perfectly overfit the training data but will generalize poorly on unseen data.
-Let $W^*(A)$ denote the optimally learned $W$ in this stage.
+Let $W^*(A)$ denotes the optimally learned $W$ at this stage.
 Note that $W^*$ is a function of $A$ because $W^*$ is a function of the training loss and the training loss is a function of $A$.
 In the second stage, the tester learns its data encoder $E$ and target-task executor $X$ by minimizing the training loss $L(E, X, D_{tt}^{(\mathrm{tr})}) +\gamma L(E, X, \sigma(C, E, D_{b}))$ in the task $J_2$.
 The training loss consists of two parts.
-The first part $L(E, X, D_{tt}^{(\mathrm{tr})})$ is defined on the training dataset $D_{tt}^{\textrm{tr}}$ in $J_2$.
+The first part $L(E, X, D_{tt}^{(\mathrm{tr})})$ is defined on the training dataset $D_{tt}^{\textrm{(tr)}}$ in $J_2$.
 The second part $L(E, X, \sigma(C, E, D_{b}))$ is defined on the test $\sigma(C, E, D_{b})$ created by the test creator.
-For each example $d$ in the test bank $D_{b}$, it is first fed into the encoder $E$, then the creator $C$, which outputs a binary value indicating whether $d$ should be selected into the test. $\sigma(C, E, D_{b})$ is the collection of examples whose binary value is equal to 1. $\gamma$ is a tradeoff parameter between these two parts of losses.
-The creator $C$ is used to define the second-part loss, but it is not learned in this stage.
+To create a test, for each example $d$ in the test bank $D_{b}$, it is first fed into the encoder $E$, then into the test creator $C$, which outputs a binary value indicating whether $d$ should be selected into the test. $\sigma(C, E, D_{b})$ is the collection of examples whose binary value is equal to 1. $\gamma$ is a tradeoff parameter between these two parts of losses.
+The creator $C$ is used to define the second-part loss, but it is not learned at this stage.
 Otherwise, a trivial solution will be yielded where $C$ always sets the binary value to 0 for each test-bank example so that the second-part loss becomes 0.
-Let $E^*(C)$ and $X^*(C)$ denote the optimally trained $E$ and $X$ in this stage.
+Let $E^*(C)$ and $X^*(C)$ denote the optimally trained $E$ and $X$ at this stage.
 Note that they are both functions of $C$ since they are functions of the training loss and the training loss is a function of $C$.
 In the third stage, the learner learns its architecture by trying to pass the test $\sigma(C, E^*(C), D_{b})$ created by the tester.
-Specifically, the learner aims to minimizes the predictive loss of its model on the test:
+Specifically, the learner aims to minimize its predictive loss on the test: